 - Catalytic conversion of syngas into hydrogen, BioSNG, liquid fuels and propane

-We will work with engineering contractors, developer and owners in the following areas:
+We will work with engineering contractors, developers and owners in the following areas:

 - Business case development